Things to Do

 There is something for everyone in Caithness with an abundance of seabirds and other wildlife to study and many coves and small harbours to explore.
 For those of a more energetic nature there is sea fishing, pony trekking or golf.
 There have been recent sightings of orcas in the Pentland Firth so you may get lucky and spot them.

-Other attractions are the nearby Castle of Mey, which will be open this year from 18th.
-May, Gills Bay, Dunnet Head - the most northerly point of mainland Britain, Reay, Mary-Ann's Cottage, Dunnet Kirk, The Ranger Centre, Olrig Kirk and the Flagstone Heritage Trail.
+Other attractions are the nearby Castle of Mey, which is open every Wednesday and Thursday in April 2019 from 11am to 3pm, then every day from 1st.
+May until 30th.
+September, but will be closed from 24th.
+July until 5th.
+August, Gills Bay, Dunnet Head - the most northerly point of mainland Britain, Reay, Mary-Ann's Cottage, Dunnet Kirk, The Ranger Centre, Olrig Kirk and the Flagstone Heritage Trail.
 Keep an eye out for the Northern Lights.

 For those of an adventurous nature perhaps you may fancy trying the high ropes course at Gills Bay nearby.
-Opening June 2015.
+Further suggestions can be found by visiting Graham Grieve's blog myvoyagescotland .
+Thaks to Graham for the link.

 Below are recent photos taken on Orkney - the first the Ring of Brodgar and the second the stones of Stenness.
 Well worth a visit.